FurryCoders/FALocalRepo/README.md

 `database [<operation>] [<param1>=<value1>] ... [<paramN>=<valueN>]`

 The `database` command allows to operate on the database.
-Used without an operation command shows the database information and statistics (number of users and submissions and time of last update) and version.
+Used without an operation command shows the database information, statistics (number of users and submissions and time of last update), and version.

 Available operations are:

-* `info` show database information and statistics.
+* `info` show database information, statistics and version.
 ```
 falocalrepo database info
 ```